tsuereth/glog/content/post/2018/08/05_riseofthetombraider.md

 rating = ["Meh"]
 +++

-{{% game "Rise of the Tomb Raider" %}}Rise of the Tomb Raider{{% /game %}} just doesn't feel like a positive iteration on {{% game "Tomb Raider (2013)" %}}its predecessor{{% /game %}}.
+<game:Rise of the Tomb Raider> just doesn't feel like a positive iteration on [its predecessor](game:Tomb Raider (2013)).

 It has the same gameplay elements that made the 2013 game work -- blending stealthy assassination with run-and-gun action, combining thoughtful wilderness exploration and high-octane chases through exploding ruins.
-A few years ago, this mixture of gameplay had Lara Croft challenging the likes of {{% tag "Uncharted" %}}Nathan Drake{{% /tag %}} and {{% tag "Batman: Arkham" %}}Batman{{% /tag %}}.
-But while {{% game "Batman: Arkham Knight" %}}Arkham Knight{{% /game %}} and {{% game "Uncharted 4: A Thief's End" %}}Uncharted 4{{% /game %}} pushed envelopes like open-world traversal, exploration puzzles, and <i>parkour combat</i>, not to mention strong characterization and storytelling...
+A few years ago, this mixture of gameplay had Lara Croft challenging the likes of [Nathan Drake](tag:Uncharted) and [Batman](tag:Batman: Arkham).
+But while [Arkham Knight](game:Batman: Arkham Knight) and [Uncharted 4](game:Uncharted 4: A Thief's End) pushed envelopes like open-world traversal, exploration puzzles, and <i>parkour combat</i>, not to mention strong characterization and storytelling...
 Tomb Raider hasn't evolved.

 Rise's open-ish hub areas have lots "to do," in the form of vapid collectibles and checkbox challenges.
 But their implementation suffers from a trio of fundamental flaws-